tugwellchristi/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Project Description
-This application was designed to provide ease to travelers that want to view weather forecasts among varies cities in one place.
+This application was designed to provide ease to travelers that want to view weather forecasts among various cities in one place.
 The following features and functionality were included in the design:
 - Presents previous city searches and stored current and future conditions of those cities
 - Displays 5 day forecast of city with date, weather conditions icon, temperature, wind speed, and humidity
 - Featured city search displays city name, date, weather conditions icon, temperature, humidity, and wind